keinar/allure-analyzer/README.md

 - Extracts robust **message** and **trace**, plus labels (epic/feature/etc.) and failing step.

 **Fingerprinting (`analyzer/fingerprinter.py`)**
-- Normalizes dynamic tokens (UUIDs, numbers, IPs, URLs, file paths, timestamps).
+- Normalizes dynamic tokens (UUIDs, long numbers, IDs).
-- Prefers **failing step name** or **message** as the “what”, and a relevant **code location** as the “where”.
+- Prefers **failing step name/message** as the “what”, and a relevant **code location** as the “where” (fallbacks exist for TS/JS traces).
-- If no stack trace line matches your code, falls back to labels (package/class/method/suite).
+- Dedicated rules keep titles short for certain patterns (e.g., CSP), while `Custom message:` is flattened for readability.

 **Reporting (`analyzer/reporting.py`)**
 - Groups failures by fingerprint and sorts by frequency.